 Gypsy names like Django sound incredibly cool.
 The name has links with the jazz guitarist, Django Reinhardt.
 Remember, the D is silent.

 Bobbie is a short form of the name Barbara.
 This unisex name will make a perfect pick for your tomboy.
-Barbara was the name of a saint in the Roman Catholic traditions.
+Barbara was the name of a tenacious and fearless saint in the Roman Catholic traditions.
 She was the protector against fire and lightning.
 The name Bobbie is very popular in European countries.

-Iris was the name of the goddess of the rainbow and a messenger of Zeus and Hera in the Greek mythology.
-In the ancient times, iris flower was the symbol of majesty and power, with the three-petal segments symbolizing valor, wisdom, and faith.
+Iris was the name of the goddess of the rainbow and a messenger of Zeus and Hera in Greek mythology.
+In ancient times, the iris flower was the symbol of majesty and power, with the three-petal segments symbolizing valor, wisdom, and faith.
 So if you want your daughter to grow up with these qualities, you can consider bestowing this name on her.

-The name Odette hit the headlines because of Odette Braily, the courageous French Resistance heroine.
+The name Odette hit the headlines because of Odette Braily, the courageous and resilient French Resistance heroine.
 She supplied the information to the allies and narrowly escaped a German person camp.
 Even Natalie Porter and Tchaikovsky are into it.

 Phoebe is the goddess of the moon and hunting in the Greek mythology.
 But if you are a fan of the famous sitcom FRIENDS, you will know her as the goddess of strange songs and music and the kooky stories.
 And do not forget her view about her name “If it’s a girl, Phoebe; if it’s a boy, Phoebo.”